sickozell/SickoCV/README.md

 #### SLOT RIGHT-CLICK MENU
 Right clicking on led area (drumPlayer) or display area (drumPlayer+ drumPlayerXtra) the slot right-click menu is open with following options:
-- Load Sample (opens file dialog to load a sample in the slot)
+- **Load Sample**: opens file dialog to load a sample in the slot
-- Samples Browser (if a root sample folder is set on the general right-click menu, this submenu is enabled to navigate through directories)
+- **Samples Browser**: if a root sample folder is set on the general right-click menu, this submenu is enabled to navigate through directories
-- Current sample (shows sample name when a sample is loaded)
+- **Current sample**: shows sample name when a sample is loaded
-- Clear (clears slot)
+- **Clear**: clears slot
-- Swap Slot with (swaps slot sample with the selected one)
+- **Swap Slot with**:swaps slot sample with the selected one
-- Copy Slot to (duplicates slot sample to the selected one)
+- **Copy Slot to**: duplicates slot sample to the selected one

 **drumPlayerXtra** further options:
-- Zoom Waveform (zooms the waveform from start to end (full), half, quarter, eighth of the sample length)
+- **Zoom Waveform**: zooms the waveform from start to end (full), half, quarter, eighth of the sample length
-- Light Box color (if Light Boxes option is enabled in the general right-click menu, a predefined color or a custom one can be set here)
+- **Light Box color**: if Light Boxes option is enabled in the general right-click menu, a predefined color or a custom one can be set here
-- Light Box Fade (Fade time of Light Boxes is set here: Slow (0.5s), Normal (0.25s), Fast (0.1s)
+- **Light Box Fade**: Fade time of Light Boxes is set here: Slow (0.5s), Normal (0.25s), Fast (0.1s)

 [back to top](#table-of-contents)